Is Gallup, New Mexico Affordable? Rent, Home Prices and Local Taxes

 What usually drives the budget pressure in Gallup?

 Gallup features a relatively low cost of living compared to national averages.
-Housing prices remain affordable, making Gallup an attractive option for families and individuals seeking budget-friendly living.
+Housing prices remain affordable, making Gallup an workable option for families and individuals seeking budget-friendly living.

 How should renters and buyers read the numbers in Gallup?